Get insider access

 Using a monitor in a vertical orientation can be helpful if you have a multi-monitor setup, like if you want to use one screen vertically next to your main display.
 Most monitors on the market aren't specifically designed for use in a vertical orientation; instead, they have stands that allow the screen to rotate vertically.
 Although you can use pretty much any monitor in a vertical orientation with a proper mount, for this article, we only consider displays that can rotate vertically with the proprietary stand, ensuring you don't have to worry about any extra expenses.

-Besides whether or not the stand can rotate into portrait mode, other factors must be considered to ensure you get good performance for what you need.
+Besides whether or not the stand can rotate into portrait mode, you have to consider other factors to ensure a monitor has good performance for what you need.
 Thinking about your budget is a good place to start, as there are options available at different price points.
-Having a high resolution for sharp text clarity is also important, but remember that text clarity in portrait mode isn't as sharp as in a landscape orientation.
+Having a high resolution for sharp text clarity is also important, but remember that programs don't render text as well in portrait mode, so the text clarity isn't as sharp as in a landscape orientation.
 That said, the difference is hard to tell unless you really look for it.

 1. Best Vertical Monitor

-The best vertical monitor that we've tested is the Dell U2723QE.
+The best vertical monitor that we've tested is the Dell S2722QC.
+It's an office-oriented, 27-inch 4k monitor that has sharp text clarity.
 It has everything you'd want in a vertical monitor, as its stand allows you to rotate the screen into portrait mode either clockwise or counterclockwise, which is useful as you can choose which side you want its inputs to face.
 It also offers all other common ergonomic adjustments, including swivel, height, and tilt adjustments.
 Its wide viewing angles are great as you'll see a consistent image from the sides, which is ideal if you aren't directly facing the monitor.

 See our review